viltaylor/SheRaise/README.md

 ## 🌟 About SheRaise
 SheRaise is a mobile application designed to empower women through education, skill development, career support, and mentorship.
 Built using Kotlin and Android Studio, the app provides a space for women to grow professionally through courses, job-seeking features, and mentoring connections.

+## 🎨 Logo Meaning

+The name **SheRaise** comes from _She_ (representing women) and _Raise_ (to uplift or elevate).
+The logo is designed to reflect:
+- **A growing mind**: symbolizing the continuous development of women's skills and knowledge.
+- **Radiating petals or rays**: representing disciplines from various professional fields.
+- **Empowerment & Unity**: a modern, clean design to show strength, femininity, and connectedness.

+The logo communicates the core mission of SheRaise: _to help women rise, grow, and thrive._

 ## 🚀 Features

 - **🧠 Courses**